Warning: The following contains disturbing descriptions of violence, including graphic sexual violence. Reader discretion is advised.

 After several days of intense questioning, Sutcliffe, suspected at the time of murdering 13 women and attempting to kill at least seven others, confessed to being the infamous serial killer.
 (The name was an allusion to Jack the Ripper.)
 “The women I killed were filth.
 Bastard prostitutes who were littering the streets.
 I was just cleaning up the place a bit,” he told police.

-A&E Real Crime takes a look at the life and twisted legacy of one of England’s most notorious killers.
+A&E True Crime takes a look at the life and twisted legacy of one of England’s most notorious killers.